Mapping UUIDs to Display Names with Infinity Data Source

 Getting a List of Production Runs

-Start by creating a new visualization and querying the endpoint to retrieve production orders along with their start and end times and machine information.
+Start by creating a new visualization and querying the production-runsarrow-up-right endpoint to retrieve production orders along with their start and end times and machine information.

 1. Select the Infinity data source.